-Got cold sores around your mouth or on your lips?
-Yes, it pretty much means that you have herpes.
+Got cold sores?
+Yes, it pretty much means that you have herpes, which is caused by the Herpes Simplex Virus.
 But don’t freak out just yet.

-First things first: cold sores are small, painful, fluid-filled blisters that commonly occur near the mouth or on the face, but they can also appear elsewhere on the body.
+First things first: cold sores are small, painful, fluid-filled blisters that commonly occur on the lips or around the mouth, but they can also appear on your nose and cheeks.

-“The appearance of cold sores are sometimes preceded by an unusual tingling or itching sensation over the same area and usually occur in clusters,” says Dr Grace Huang of Dr. Tan & Partners.
+“The appearance of cold sores are sometimes preceded by an unusual tingling or itching sensation over the same area and usually occur in clusters,” says Dr Grace Huang of DTAP Clinic.
 “They burst and at some point leave shallow ulcers or open sores that scab and form crusty lesions, and each flare lasts up to a few weeks.”

 There are two types of Herpes Simplex Viruses: Type 1 and Type 2.
-HSV-1 usually causes cold sores while HSV-2 tends to cause genital sores.
+HSV-1 is usually associated with oral herpes while HSV-2 is usually associated with genital herpes.